sproutfund/website_evergreen/index.md

   source: "/photos/sprouts.jpg"

 highlights:
-  - title: "Strategies for Community Change"
+  - title: "Our Strategies for Community Change"
+    slug: "strategies"
     style: "big-features"
     description:
       - "This is how we did it."